 Overcome by Desperation Band

 You, yes you, need not worry, for He already overcame sin for you.
-He died for you, He loves you and created you in His image.
+He died for you.
+He loved you and created you in His image.
 By His grace, He gave His Son, in the form of man, to walk amongst His people and teach them.
-He then suffered, died and was buried, then after three days He rose again.
-He did this as He paid for the sins of us all, that by His cross, we were set free, saved by His grace to live eternally with Him in heaven.
-If you believe in His body and blood shed for you, repent of sin, and live then, in His likeness, you shall not perish.
-It is a choice that needs to be continually made for Christ, and once made you are to disciple to those who have not heard the Good News.
-Hence, no worries, He is the overcomer and our Redeemer lives.
+He then suffered, died and was buried, then after three days, He rose again.
+He did this as He paid for the sins of us all, that by His cross we receive His grace to live eternally with Him in heaven.
+If you believe in His body and bloodshed for you, repent of sin, and live then, in His likeness, you shall not perish.
+Faith in Christ should continue, and you are instructed to disciple those who have not heard the Good News.

 What does it mean to disciple?
-Imagine if you had a puppy and you it was lost.
+Imagine if you had a lost puppy.
 You would ache in your heart and want to find him.
-You would put up signs and go out telling the world he is lost until he is found.
-People would see the sign and know what to look for and they would bring the puppy back to its owner once found.
-God wants to find all of those lost to Him, those hiding, those slipping, those on the edge of the choices of good versus evil.
+You would put up signs and tell the world he is missing.
+God uses us to disciple He wants us to shine His light, so the lost seek Him, those hiding, those slipping, and those on the edge of the choices of good versus evil.
 You can be that sign, for the lost, by sharing Christ and loving them and bringing them back home to their Father and protector.
-We are His sheep and He uses the light of His Spirit living within His followers to gather the flock and return them to the herd.
+We are His sheep, and He uses the light of His Spirit living within His followers to gather the flock and return them to the herd.
 He is the Shepherd, and He wants to lose not even one.

-If we are so busy being righteous, wanting, egotistical, selfish followers, we risk dimming the light, making it less bright limits those in need from seeing it.
-I know I enjoy a lighted walkway, it makes it much easier to find.
-He overcame for us, the least we can do it keep adding fuel to His fire so all can see and be drawn to a life of worship.
+If we are righteous, wanting, egotistical, selfish followers, we risk dimming the light, making it less bright limits those in need from seeing it.
+I enjoy a lighted walkway, simplifies finding our way.
+He overcame for us; at least we can keep adding fuel to His fire so all can see a life of worship.

 Unlit paths make it hard to stay on course